ddworken/arduinoBenchmark/README.md

 arduinoBenchmark
 ================
+###Note that the design/calculations of this benchmark have not been finalized yet.
+Any values/methods of calculating scores are subject to change.
 A benchmarking suite meant to be run on Arduinos.
 This was created because there is very little concrete data comparing different Arduinos in a quantitative manner.

 Usage